The Discovery of Dynamics via Linear Multistep Methods and Deep Learning: Error Estimation: Numerical Experiments

 The overall setting in all experiments is summarized as follows. \begin{itemize} \item \textbf{Environment} The experiments are performed in Python 3.8 environment.
 We utilize PyTorch library for neural network implementation and CUDA 11.0 toolkit for GPU-based parallel computing.
 All examples are implemented on a desktop. \item \textbf{Optimizer and hyper-parameters} The network-based optimization is solved by {\em adam} subroutine from PyTorch library.
 This subroutine implements the Adam algorithm in \cite{Kingma2014}.
 For all examples, the number of epochs $N_\text{I}$ is set as $3\times10^4$, and use batch gradient descent.
-The learning rate in the $n$-th epoch, denoted as $\delta_n$, is set to decay exponentially with linearly decreasing powers from $10^{-2}$ to $10^{-4}$, namely,

-\item \textbf{Network setting} The FNN with ReLU activation is taken for approximation, whose weights and biases are initialized via uniform distributions ${\bm W}_l, {\bm b}_l\sim U(-\sqrt{W_{l-1}},\sqrt{W_{l-1}})$. \item \textbf{Generation of data} In the first example, the state data are generated directly by the explicit expression.
+The learning rate in the $n$-th epoch, denoted as $\delta_n$, is set to decay exponentially with linearly decreasing powers from $10^{-2}$ to $10^{-4}$, namely, $\delta_n=10^{-2-2n/N_\text{I}}$. \item \textbf{Network setting} The FNN with ReLU activation is taken for approximation, whose weights and biases are initialized via uniform distributions ${\bm W}_l, {\bm b}_l\sim U(-\sqrt{W_{l-1}},\sqrt{W_{l-1}})$. \item \textbf{Generation of data} In the first example, the state data are generated directly by the explicit expression.
 In the second and third examples, no expression for the state is available.
 Hence we generate the state data by solving the dynamical system via the solver {\tt ode45} in Matlab with tiny tolerances ({\tt RelTol}$=10^{-13}$, {\tt AbsTol}$=10^{-13}$). \end{itemize}

 In the numerical implementation, the overall error is not only affected by the LMM discretization error and the network approximation error, but also by the optimization performance.
 In neural network optimization, it is usually difficult to find global minimizers numerically due to non-convexity.
 There is no existing optimizer that can guarantee to identify a global minimizer to the best of our knowledge.
 The optimization error is the difference between the actually identified neural network and the neural network associated with an arbitrary global minimizer.
 Consequently, for LMMs with uniformly bounded $\kappa_2(\BA)$, the overall error between the numerical solution and the target governing function consists of the LMM discretization error $O(h^p)$, the network approximation error determined by the network size, and the optimization error.
 We will validate and quantify the optimization error in our tests later.